UEFA reassessment of Spain's handball doesn't help Germany – DW – 09/25/2024

 Why does UEFA now see the incident differently?

-"In this case, the defender stopped the shot on goal with his arm, which is not very close to the body, making himself bigger, so a penalty should have been given," a UEFA report, which has been made available to several media outlets reads.
+"In this case, the defender stopped the shot on goal with his arm, which is not very close to the body, making himself bigger, so a penalty should have been given," reads a UEFA report, which has been made available to several media outlets.

 The report is meant for the use of UEFA referees and is intended to help ensure that they make uniform decisions in controversial situations.